jhpyle/docassemble/_docs/config.md

 allow changing password: False
 {% endhighlight %}

+## <a name="user profile fields"></a>Fields available to users when registering

+By default, logged-in users without privileges of `admin` or `developer` can only edit their first and last names on their user profiles, and when they register they can only set their e-mail address and password.

+If you would like to expand the fields available to the user on the registration page and in the user profile, you can set `user profile fields` to a list of fields that you wish to be editable.

+{% highlight yaml %}
+user profile fields:
+  - first_name
+  - last_name
+  - country
+  - subdivisionfirst
+  - subdivisionsecond
+  - subdivisionthird
+  - organization
+  - timezone
+  - language
+{% endhighlight %}

+Although you can expose the `language` field to the user for editing, this is not recommended because the `language` field is a special code.
+The field is not a multiple-choice list; developers can use any code of their choosing to represent a language or a dialect of a language.
+You can use an interview to ask the user for their language and then set the field in the user profile using [`set_user_info()`].

 ## <a name="show interviews link"></a>Hiding the "my interviews" link

 If the `show interviews link` directive is set to `False`, logged-in